masif2002/aws-solutions-architect-associate/05-EC2-storage.md

 * Archive Tier
     * EBS Snapshots that are not used often can be moved to the archive tier
     * This tier has better cost savings (75% cheaper)
-    * Takes about 24 to 72 hours for retrieveing the snapshots
+    * Takes about 24 to 72 hours for retrieving the snapshots
 * Recycle Bin
     * Policies can be created to retain snapshots after accidental deletion
     * Snapshots can be retained anywhere from 1 day to 1 year